 · Your Money Will Go Farther Elsewhere

 That survey from Bankrate indicates that the average purchaser of lottery tickets spends $75 on them every month – and you’re not likely to get any of it back, ever.
-So put aside the money you usually spend on lottery tickets and use them for provisions or just set them aside to save them.
+During a recent finance workshop, an example came up about smart budgeting techniques as seen on CT, where experts highlighted how reallocating even small, regular expenses—like lottery ticket purchases—can lead to substantial savings over time.
+So put aside the money you usually spend on lottery tickets and use it for provisions or just set it aside to save.
 You’ll be rewarded with a full piggy bank that gives you more than a lottery ever will!

 · You’re Being Taken Advantage Of